Rigidity of Frameworks Supported on Surfaces: Graph Theory

-\begin{rem} {\rm The class of maximally independent \textit{multigraphs} of type $2$ has been considered by Ross \cite{ros} in the setting of periodic frameworks and has been shown to be the relevant class of graphs for a Laman type theorem for periodic isostaticity.
+\begin{rem} {\rm The class of $(2,2)$-tight \textit{multigraphs} has been considered by Ross \cite{Ros} in the setting of periodic frameworks and has been shown to be the relevant class of graphs for a Laman type theorem for periodic isostaticity.
 Here the flat torus plays the role of the ambient space and finite frameworks on it, with possibly wrap-around (locally geodesic edges) model the relevant periodic frameworks.
-Interestingly all such graphs derive from the singleton graph by Hennenberg $1$ and $2$ moves together with the move of a single-vertex double-edge addition move (being a variant of the Henneberg $1$ move for multigraphs) and a double-edge variant of the Henneberg $2$ move (arising when, in our earlier notation, $v_k=v_i$ or $v_j$).} \end{rem}
+Interestingly, see \cite{Tay2}, all such graphs derive from the singleton graph by Henneberg $1$ and $2$ moves together with the move of a single-vertex double-edge addition move (being a variant of the Henneberg $1$ move for multigraphs) and a double-edge variant of the Henneberg $2$ move (arising when, in our earlier notation, $v_k=v_i$ or $v_j$).} \end{rem}

-\section{Frameworks on surfaces.}
+\section{Frameworks on Surfaces}

 We now consider infinitesimal and continuous rigidity for bar-joint frameworks on general surfaces.
-In particular we focus on completely regular frameworks as the appropriate topologically generic notion, noting that for algebraic surfaces this includes the case of algebraically generic frameworks.
+In particular we focus on completely regular frameworks as the appropriate topologically generic notion, noting that for algebraic surfaces this includes the case of (algebraically) generic frameworks.
 It is shown that continuous rigidity and infinitesimal rigidity coincide for completely regular frameworks, a fact which will be a convenience later particularly in the consideration of frameworks on the cylinder.

 We remark that the basic theory of the rigidity and flexibility of frameworks on surfaces considered here is a local one in the sense that the concepts and properties depend on the nature of $\M$ near the framework points $p_1, \dots , p_n$.